The combination of work stress and pandemic-induced anxiety could result in burnout.

 What are the burnout symptoms?

 Of course, it's normal to feel tired after a long day at work, or to feel a moderate level of stress if you have an important project or meeting coming up.
-Plus, the additional stress of COVID-19 restrictions is sure to be taking its toll.
 So how do you know when the stress or fatigue you're feeling has crossed the threshold to burnout?

 If you're experiencing the following burnout symptoms, you're likely suffering from it: